-Horizontal Lines or Sleeping Lines:
+What is horizontal Lines or Sleeping Lines:

 These lines can be seen from the edge of a diary, brick, eraser, etc.

-Vertical Lines or Standing Lines:
+What is vertical Lines or Standing Lines:

 These lines can be formed from the edges of the stems of trees, wickets, buildings, etc.